 - Doesn’t work in China

 One caveat may be its information-rich app that’s better suited for advanced users than newbies.
 But is that really a drawback?
-Not really.
 IPVanish offers up to 10 simultaneous connections and promises a strict no-logs policy, which is excellent for heavy users.
-Try it out risk-free if you’re interested in learning more.
+Try it out risk-free for 30 days if you’re interested in learning more.

 For more in-depth information, read our IPVanish Review.